ctroupin/canary-visibility/content/Gran-Canaria/Fuerteventura/index.md

 hideLastModified: true
 keepImageRatio: true
 summaryImage: "grancanaria_fuerteventura.jpg"
-summary: "OK"
+summary: "Visibility: intermediate"
 tags: ["Fuerteventura", "Gran Canaria"]
 ---

-This one is a special case, as it is used by some people to predict the weather:
+Seeing Fuerteventura from Gran Canaria is often related to weather predictions., everyboday had already heard the saying:

-> If Fuerteventura is visible, it will surely rain.
+> If Fuerteventura can be seen, rain will come for sure.

 However one can see in many occasions that having Fuerteventura at the horizon does not imply that it will rain.
 In fact it is even possible to see Fuerteventura during desert dust (_calima_) events.